Skip to content

 Important: Interval recording methods have inherent measurement bias.

-• Partial Interval tends to overestimate frequency → Conservative choice for problem behaviors you want to decrease
+• Partial Interval tends to overestimate occurrence or proportion of time → Conservative choice for problem behaviors you want to decrease.
+Use frequency or rate when exact count matters.

 • Whole Interval tends to underestimate duration → Conservative choice for engagement behaviors you want to increase

-• Momentary Time Sampling provides the most accurate estimate of actual duration percentage → Best for representative sampling across long observations or multiple students
+• Momentary Time Sampling provides a practical sample-based estimate of duration percentage → Best for representative sampling across long observations or multiple students

 Choose the method that matches your observation context and treatment goals.